ayobi/KrakenAPITest/README.md

 1. Download a code editor like VS Code https://code.visualstudio.com/
 2. Install Docker https://www.docker.com/products/docker-desktop
 3. Install NodeJS https://nodejs.org/en/
-4. Create a folder and then a javascript file with the code below, mine's called `app.js` as seen in the codebase.
+4. Create a folder for your project.
+Open folder in VS Code and create a javascript file with the code below, mine's called `app.js` as seen in the codebase

     ```javascript
     const express = require('express');